-Eye Contact Detection Sub-challenge[data available]
+Eye Contact Detection (MultiMediate’21 task)

-We define eye contact as a discrete indication of whether a participant is looking at another participants’ face, and if so, who this other participant is.
+We define eye contact as a discrete indication of whether a participant is looking at another participant’s face, and if so, who this other participant is.
 Video and audio recordings over a 10 second context window will be provided as input to provide temporal context for the classification decision.
 Eye contact has to be detected for the last frame of the 10-second context window.
 In the next speaker prediction sub-challenge, participants need to predict the speaking status of each participant at one second after the end of the context window.
 Approaches will be evaluated using classification accuracy.

-Next Speaker Prediction Sub-challenge[data available]
+Next Speaker Prediction (MultiMediate’21 task)

 In the next speaker prediction sub-challenge, approaches need to predict which members of the group will be speaking at a future point in time.
 Similar to the eye contact detection sub-challenge, video and audio recordings over a 10 second context window will be provided as input.
 Based on this information, approaches need to predict the speaking status of each participant at one second after the end of the context window.
 Approaches will be evaluated using unweighted average recall.

 Rules for participation

-* The competition is team-based.
+- The competition is team-based.
 A single person can only be part of a single team.

-* Additional datasets can be used, but they need to be publicly available.
+- Additional datasets can be used, but they need to be publicly available.

-* The Organisers will not participate in the challenge.
+- The Organisers will not participate in the challenge.

-* For awarding certificates for 1st, 2nd and 3rd place in each subchallenge we will only consider approaches that are described in accepted papers that were submitted to the ACM MM Grand Challenge track.
+- For awarding certificates for 1st, 2nd and 3rd place in each subchallenge we will only consider approaches that are described in accepted papers that were submitted to the ACM MM Grand Challenge track.